Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Introduction

-Indeed, the normal form presented in this paper is not a new theorem.
-A similar normal form was previously obtained by Gang Zhou in a series of works \cite{G1, G2} for the case of $n=4$ and $k=3$, and for a larger graphical radius.
+The normal form theorems generalize previous results of Gang Zhou in a series of works \cite{G1, G2} for the case of $n=4$ and $k=3$.
 However, the novelty in our work lies in the significantly simpler proof of the normal form.
-Our approach leverages results from the study of semi-linear heat equations, particularly Vel\'azquez's work \cite{V1, V2}, in combination with ideas from dynamical systems.
-This combination of techniques allows for a more straightforward and efficient derivation of the normal form for the RMCF near the cylindrical singularities.
+Our approach consists mainly of two ingredients: the analysis of the dynamical system for the rescaled mean curvature flow near the cylinder and the regularizing effect of the Ornstein-Uhlenbeck operator discovered by Vel\'azquez \cite{V1, V2}.

+We would like to remark that the $H^1$-normal form and $C^1$-normal form capture the behavior of the rescaled mean curvature flow in different regions: the $H^1$-normal form mainly captures the behavior inside the region of radius $O(t^{\kappa})$ with $\kappa$ close to $0$, while the $C^1$-normal form mainly captures the behavior near the boundary of the region of radius $O(t^{1/2})$.

 It is worth mentioning that in the investigation of ancient flows, Angenent-Daskalopoulos-Sesum \cite{ADS1} made the novel discovery that the asymptotic form can provide insights into the geometry of ancient flows.
-Furthermore, in recent research on the classification of ancient solutions of mean curvature flow \cite{ADS1, ADS2, BC1, BC2, CHH, CHHW, DuZhu22_spectral}, the asymptotic expansion of the rescaled mean curvature flow (RMCF) over the cylinders at $-\infty$ time plays a crucial role.
+Furthermore, in recent research on the classification of ancient solutions of mean curvature flow \cite{ADS1, ADS2, BC1, BC2, CHH, CHHW, DuZhu22_spectral}, the asymptotic expansion of the rescaled mean curvature flow over the cylinders at $-\infty$ time plays a crucial role.
 However, it is important to note that the backward expansion differs from the forward expansion presented in this work, yielding distinct geometric information.
+For example, the linear asymptotic modes in the study of ancient flows form a finite-dimensional space, while in the study of forward flow, the linear asymptotic modes form an infinite-dimensional space.